minprog/app-studio/20 iOS/60 Unit 6/10 Content.md

 To get the questions (and answers) needed to build this app, we will make use of an API: [jservice.io](http://jservice.io/).
 This API allows you to request random questions, for example.
 Use code from the Restaurant app to get your questions!

+## FAQ

+If you want to use an HTTP API (non HTTPS) your iOS app needs explicit permission to allow this type of connection.
+Instructions how to set this up can be found on page 902 in the iOS book at "Guided Project: Restaurant - part 3 - Project Setup".

 ## Getting credit